turbaszek/gonotes/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Usage
-First parse your clippings.txt from Kindle:
+Parse your clippings files from Kindle:
 ```
-➜ gonotes parse clippings.txt
+➜ gonotes parse /path/to/your/clippings.txt
 ```

-Then you can list notes from a book, press tab use autocomplete (check how to [enable](#autocomplete) it):
+Then you can list notes from a book.
+Press tab use autocomplete (check how to [enable](#autocomplete) it):
 ```
-➜ ./gonotes notes 8
+➜ ./gonotes notes 8  # shows notes from book with ID 8
 ```

-You can display notes from single book and search using grep (!):
+You can display notes from single book and **search using grep**:
 ```
 ➜ gonotes notes 3 | grep tourism
 tourism is about helping people construct stories and collect memories.
 ```

-Of course remember to use [cowsay](https://en.wikipedia.org/wiki/Cowsay)!
+Remember to use [cowsay](https://en.wikipedia.org/wiki/Cowsay) to share your favourite quotes!
 ```
 ➜ gonotes n 12 | grep "personal growth" | cowsay
  ______________________________________